 So, you’ve braved the hunger pangs, gotten past the initial discomfort of fasting, and now you’re on the final stretch – breaking your fast.
-This crucial step is often overlooked but is as important as the fast itself.
+This crucial step is often overlooked but may be as important as the fast itself.
 Done improperly, it can derail your progress and even potentially harm your health.
 That’s why we’ve created this guide; it aims to take you through the process of ending your fast in a way that maximizes the benefits, minimizes potential drawbacks, and ensures a smooth transition back to regular eating.
 We’ll explore the science behind breaking a fast, the foods that aid this process, and the common mistakes to avoid.
 Let’s get started.

 How To Break A Fast Properly